openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 :code:`Reference`.

 You also can specify platform-specific properties that customize how calculations should be done.
-See Chapter :ref:`platform-specific-properties` for details of the properties that each Platform supports.
+See Chapter :numref:`platform-specific-properties` for details of the properties that each Platform supports.
 For example, the following lines specify to parallelize work across two different GPUs (CUDA devices 0 and 1), doing all computations in double precision: